pvlssanusha/BulkData-Upload-Update/README.md

 Here's how the project will work:

-Data Generation: Fake data will be generated using a tool like Mokaro website, creating a dataset with multiple fields representing the attributes of each record.
+Data Generation: Fake data is generated using a tool like Mokaro website, creating a dataset with multiple fields representing the attributes of each record.

 Excel Parsing: The system will include a module that can parse Excel files.
 It will utilize libraries such as pandas or openpyxl to read the data from the spreadsheet and extract the necessary information.